Zero Cities Project

 To ensure the solutions identified through this project were actionable, Zero Cities Project partners provided a combination of technical analysis of potential strategies and metrics, community-based planning to ensure solutions advance equity and community priorities, and communications assistance to help build community support for strategies.

 A summary of project reflections and lessons learned from the national and local teams is now available.
-Recordings from in-depth webinars and presentations from the project will be made available throughout fall 2020 and winter 2021.
+Recordings from in-depth webinars and presentations from the project are available below.

 The Zero Cities Project was supported by many local and national partners that worked to advance the project’s goals across the country.